owenBeresford/extra-panda/README.md

 - As this lump of JS is a single project rather than 6, there are less control flag needed.
 This make the code a bit simpler.
 - This has a function equivalent to void main (core).
 This is allowed to have a high volume and complexity as it wraps *all the other* methods.
 As an architecture detail, I think this isn't avoidable.
 - The highlight source is now in TS, as I found the type definitions.
+- The process of expanding the number of tools in this project is adding features, but also acting as a lint as it shows small oversights.
 - OLD TECH::
   - first bundle: 1MB flat
   - second bundle (smaller stdlib): 670KB